 It’s worth noting that this San Francisco beach managed by the National Park Service stretches more than a mile long down the San Francisco coastline.
 This translates into ample space for those visiting the beach, and it also makes it an ideal venue for large outdoor events and family activities.
 No matter your reason for coming to San Francisco to see the coastal trail and shore, knowing which parking lot to park in can make your trip all the more pleasant and less stressful.

 San Francisco’s Baker Beach is open around the clock.
 This means you can visit the beach day or night.
 Access to and use of Baker Beach’s parking lot, however, ends one hour after sundown each evening.
-Fortunately, there are several nearby locations that offer parking for Baker Beach visitors.
+Fortunately, several nearby locations offer parking for Baker Beach visitors.

 Baker Beach Parking Lots